-(12) ERCOT shall recall automatically deployed ECRS capacity once system frequency recovers above 59.97 Hz.
+(13) ERCOT shall recall automatically deployed ECRS capacity once system frequency recovers above 59.97 Hz.

-(13) ERCOT shall recall ECRS deployment provided from a Load Resource that is not a Controllable Load Resource once PRC is above a pre-defined threshold, as described in the Operating Guides.
+(14) ERCOT shall recall ECRS deployment provided from a Load Resource that is not a Controllable Load Resource once PRC is above a pre-defined threshold, as described in the Operating Guides.

+(15) ERCOT shall recall manually released ECRS capacity from SCED-dispatchable Resources when the triggering condition in paragraph (5) has ended and the ERCOT System is operating with a steady-state frequency above 59.97 Hz.